Ananym/welcome-to-nexus/basics/early-equipment.md

 ## Weapons

 Warriors and rogues can collect early weapons from the smiths.
-Around level 20, it's currently recommended to ask around to be loaned a Military Fork, as these are much stronger than any other accessible option until much higher in level.
+Around level 20, it helps to ask around to be loaned a Military Fork, as these are much stronger than any other accessible option until much higher in level.

 Mages and Poets don't gain much from their weapons besides a little will and mana, and generally won't notice much difference from upgrades.
+Will does help the success rate of some mage spells.
 You can pick up a Wicked Staff at 50, and a Tuna Wizard Wand at 70.

 ## Shields